 edited by Greta Depledge

-This new edition, edited by Dr Greta Depledge, features an introduction, contextual notes and the following appendices:
+This new edition, edited by Dr Greta Depledge, features an introduction, contextual notes and additional material, including:

-Dr Greta Depledge is a lecturer at the Faculty of Lifelong Learning, Birkbeck College and an associate lecturer for the Open University.
-She specialises in the interface between medicine and literature in the nineteenth century and is co-editor of The Female Body in Medicine and Literature for Liverpool University Press (2010).
-She also works on Florence Marryat and nineteenth and twentieth-century crime fiction.
+Greta Depledge is a lecturer at the Faculty of Lifelong Learning, Birkbeck College and an associate lecturer for the Open University.
+She specialises in the interface between medicine and literature in the nineteenth century and is co-editor of The Female Body in Medicine and Literature for Liverpool University Press (2011).
+Greta also works on Florence Marryat and nineteenth and twentieth-century crime fiction.